Education Laws and Regulations

 (6) Admission of Students

-1. (a) Vocational technical schools and vocational programs at comprehensive high schools shall develop and implement an admission policy that is consistent with federal and state law and any relevant guidelines issued by the Department or the U.S. Department of Education.
-Vocational schools and programs shall condition admission on a student having been promoted to the grade that they have been admitted to enter.
-Vocational schools and programs whose admission policies include selective criteria may apply the criteria only when there are more applicants than available seats.
-Such criteria may not consider a student's record of excused absences from school, or minor behavior or disciplinary infractions.
-For purposes of 603 CMR 4.03(6)(a), a "minor behavior or disciplinary infraction" means any student conduct other than conduct for which suspension or expulsion was imposed pursuant to M.G.L. c.71 §37H or §37H1/2, or for which suspension or expulsion for more than 10 days was imposed pursuant to M.G.L. c.71 §37H3/4.
+1. (a) Career technical education schools and programs at comprehensive high schools shall develop and implement an admission policy that is consistent with federal and state law and any relevant guidelines issued by the Department or the U.S. Department of Education.
+Career technical education schools and programs shall condition admission on a student having been promoted to the grade that they have been admitted to enter.
 Resident students who meet the minimum requirements for admission shall be admitted prior to acceptance of any non-resident students seeking the same program.

-Beginning with the 2021-22 school year, each school and program shall submit its admissions policy to the Department by October 1, and shall annually publish it in its Program of Studies, post a copy on the school website, and provide a copy to each student applicant and their parent/guardian.
-Vocational schools and programs shall ensure that all admissions materials are in both English and the primary language of the home, if such primary language is other than English.
+6. (f) Each career technical education school and program shall submit its admissions, recruitment, and retention policy to the Department by November 1, 2025, and by November 1 of any subsequent years if the school or program has revised its policy.
+Each school and program shall annually publish it its admission, recruitment and retention policy in its Program of Studies, post a copy on the school website, and provide a copy to each student applicant and their parent/guardian.
+Career technical education schools and programs shall ensure that all admissions materials are in both English and the primary language of the home, if such primary language is other than English.

 Each policy shall include the following: